-The Village Chicago is a vibrant, inclusive community of adults age 50+ who come together to have fun, make new friends, and support each other.
+The Village Chicago is a vibrant, inclusive community of adults age 50+ who come together to have fun, make new friends, and support each other as they navigate the new longevity.
 Many Village members choose to stay in their own homes and neighborhoods as they age.
 This choice keeps them rooted in intergenerational neighborhoods, while their Village membership connects them to a community of peers that spans Chicago’s north side.
 Members have the security of knowing that if help is needed the staff, volunteers, and an extensive network of trusted resources are at the ready.

 Mission, Vision and Guiding Principles